NoricaBacuieti/TheCorruptionImpact/README.md

 ## Setup

-The experiments were run on an RTX 3090.
+The experiments were run on an RTX 3090 with 40GB disk space and 25GB RAM.
 Each training and evaluating process finishes in maximum 20 minutes depending on the network size.

+# How to reproduce the reults
+Rent an RTX 3090 with 40GB disk space and 25GB RAM from VAST.ai, upload the noteook of your choice and run as is line by line.

 ## Requirements